Last Updated on September 24, 2022

 Cabbage is a safe and nutritious vegetable for pregnant women, full of beneficial vitamins and minerals.
 However, make sure raw cabbage is thoroughly washed before consumption to reduce the risk of foodborne illness.

-With all the variations from red versus green, cooked versus raw, and more, let’s discuss the recommendations for cabbage consumption during pregnancy.
+With all the variations from red versus green, cooked versus raw, and more, let’s discuss the recommendations for the consumption of cabbage during pregnancy.

 Covered in this Article: